Assistance for you and your family

 Multi-Faith Centre and Pastoral Carers

 People of all faiths and no particular faith are invited and encouraged to use the space.
-A Ecumenical Service is held each Friday at 10.00am and a Catholic Mass each Sunday at 11.00am.
+An Ecumenical Service is held each Wednesday at 10.00am and a Catholic Mass each Thursday at 9.00am.
 You can call “9” from your bedside phone and ask for a Chaplain if you wish.

 Chaplains offer spiritual support and pastoral care to patients, visitors and staff.
 This includes: